catdesk/lctrl/README.md

         --random               # Randomly select a color
         --off                  # Turns off the lights
     Example:
+        lctrl --green 255 --blue 24
         lctrl -g 255 -b 24

+    Usage:
+    Please specify the server defined in the configuration to start: lsrvr [options]
+    Options:
+        --server [option]       # Provide a server defined in the config file
+    Example:
+        lctrl --server wall
+        lctrl -s wall

 ## Roadmap

 If I have time in the future I would like to add more configuration options, you should be able to specify if you would like to send the message directly over serial and what port, or over websockets, or over TCP.
-You should also be able to supply the details for several light strips.
-The original code was able to control two.